Tomshiii/ahk_wiki/Latest/Other Scripts/Streamdeck AHK.md

 ## Preview scripts
 These scripts are designed to speed up the process of generating/deleting `Render Previews` on the timeline.
 All of them will attempt to save the current project before moving on with their action.
 > [!Caution]
-> These scripts require the proper shortcuts to be set within `KSA`
+> These scripts require the proper shortcuts to be set within `KSA` and `PremiereRemote` to be installed
 ***

 ## openSocials scripts